luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

    These specific issues of Energy Management, as well as other issues, are covered by requirements specified in Sections 7 and 8.

+   Thus, requirements in this document are segmented into three core functions: discovery, monitoring, and control.
+Discovery functions involve identifying energy-managed networks, devices, and their components, as well as discovering the inventory of power components capabilities, optimization control capabilities, and nominal condition use.
+Monitoring functions encompass tracking power states, power attributes, energy consumption, network performance, and energy efficiency metrics.
+Control functions include managing energy-saving and optimization functions and the power states of energy-managed devices and their components.¶

    The requirements in these sections need a new Energy Management framework that deals with the specific nature of Energy Management.